Hans Baumann portrait

 photo by Ian Byers-Gamber

-Hans Baumann is a Swiss-American artist based in Los Angeles.
+Hans Baumann is a Swiss-American filmmaker, artist, and landscape architect based in Los Angeles.
+He is the founder of Studio HBLA.

-His work reflects upon ecological collapse, the dynamics of climate change, and the materiality of energy practices.
-His essays and projects have appeared in a variety of publications, including e-flux architecture, The Invention of the American Desert: Art, Land and the Politics of Environment (University of California Press, 2021) and Accumulation: The Art, Architecture, and Media of Climate Change (University of Minnesota Press, 2022), and his work has been supported by institutions such as the Getty Foundation, the Antipode Foundation for Radical Geography, the American-Scandinavian Foundation, and the National Endowment for the Arts.
+His films, artworks, and essays have been presented internationally across museums, universities, and festivals, and his writing has appeared in publications including e-flux architecture, The Invention of the American Desert: Art, Land and the Politics of Environment (University of California Press), and Accumulation: The Art, Architecture, and Media of Climate Change (University of Minnesota Press).

 contact: hans@hbaumann.com